AVEVA/CONNECT-data-services-developer-docs/content/set-up/namespaces/namespaces-concept.md

 - Contains 100 or fewer characters
 - Can include alphanumeric characters, underscores (\_), dashes (-), spaces, and periods
-- Cannot contain two consecutive periods or two consecutive underscores
+- May not contain two consecutive periods or two consecutive underscores
-- Cannot begin or end with a period
+- May not begin or end with a period
-- Cannot start with two consecutive underscores
+- May not start with two consecutive underscores
-- Cannot include leading or trailing white spaces
+- May not include leading or trailing white spaces

 ## Querying data across namespaces